metas-mk/100-days-of-code/r2-log.md

 #### Documenting component hierarchy @metasfresh

 After a long day doing a Gap Analysis for a new customer, just did some easy documentation stuff on metasfreshj project.

+### R2D66 - September 26th, 2019

+#### Reviewing Pull Request & debugging @metasfresh

+Reviewed a Pull Request.
+Started a local webserver via `npm start` in ReactJS Project and tested a Pull Request locally.
+Further debugged a layout problem, created an issue and prepared the solution.